julielouie/rk9-webapp/README.md

 1. Start frontend
 ```
-$ cd packages/frontend
+$ cd ../frontend
 $ npm run start
 ```

-2. Open `localhost:3000` in your browser to view live updates.
+2. The browser should automatically load, but if not, open `localhost:3000` in your browser to view live updates.